Many Extra Large Dog Breeds May Surprisingly Be The Right Dog For You

 MOST POPULAR EXTRA LARGE DOG BREEDS

 Many of the extra large dog breeds do quite well in apartments and smaller spaces as long as they are provided with regular exercise in the form of walks and trips to dog parks.
-Many of these big dog breeds also are great with kids and love to play and romp with them, often seeing themselves as one of the kids.
+These big dog breeds can also be great with kids and love to play and romp with them, often seeing themselves as one of the kids.
+Care must be taken when selecting a giant dog breed if you have very small children.
+Often these larger breeds do not realize their size and can be quite clumsy, knocking over smaller kids.

 An extra large dog breed will require equipment tailored to their size; large dog feeding bowls, large dog beds and large dog toys.
 A good quality food for large breed dogs is a necessity, one with premium ingredients.
 Quality supplements added to the large dog breed diet will help to keep him active and healthy.